wambui20/MyScript/README.md

 Review the Report:

-The script will output a detailed report of all scheduled tasks on the server.
-You can redirect this output to a file for easier review:
+The script will output a detailed report of all scheduled tasks on the server on the file defined.

-    powershell

-    .\TaskSchedulerInfoReport.ps1 > ScheduledTasksReport.txt